hassanzohdy/mongez/README.md

     $this->transUsers('usersGroups.permissions'); // will translate from `Users` module and `usersGroups` file and the keyword is `permissions
   }
 }
 ```

 ## Change Log

+- 2.23.5 (23 Oct 2022)
+  - Now generated model will have `casts` property instead of `dates` for date casting.
 - 2.23.4 (22 Oct 2022)
   - Fixed defining the class namespace of `UTCDateTime` in `functions.php` file.
 - 2.23.3 (22 Oct 2022)